Writer &

 My Own Blood is not the inspirational disability memoir people expect.

 “I wrote it to tell the truth about raising a disabled child in a society that prefers mothers like me to be grateful, quiet, and unseen.
-I refused.
-I chose to be loud.
-My radical act was to keep showing up.
-I chose to write about what was actually happening.”
+I couldn't be quiet, so I chose to be loud.
+My radical act was to keep showing up."

 This book is for you if you’ve ever lived inside the collision of heartbreak and rage.
 If you’ve watched people retreat and disappear just when you needed them most.
 If you’ve ever loved someone so fiercely it remade you.